 On the other hand, sometimes you create a new category of product/service and there is no sufficient market awareness around this.
 In such cases, outbound might be the best and at times, the only channel to reach out to your prospects.

-Account based strategy involves going after large, named accounts, engaging different personas and having multiple touch-points with prospects.
+The account-based strategy involves going after large, named accounts, engaging different personas, and having multiple touch-points with prospects.

 You can build a target list of accounts, map relevant people in each account and run specific campaigns with appropriate messaging.